Day – 27 Fromista – October 12th

 Meseta is quite a change and is challenging in its own right though much easier walking.
 You are presented with bleak landscape contributing to some boredom, plus heat, etc.

-As soon as I checked into the albergue I became stomach sick.
-It was a long rough night.
+As soon as I checked into the albergue I became stomach sick making for a long rough night.
 The hosptilera was very kind and provided a blanket.

 Day – 28.
 Poblacion

-In the morning I felt better but not too great and decided to head out.
-I had walked only 3k to the first albergue.
-It had a chair by the entrance so I decided to rest a minute.
-I realized I was exhausted.
+In the morning I felt better, not too great but decided to head out anyway.
+I had walked only 3k to the first albergue which happened to have a chair by the entrance, so I decided to rest a minute.
+I soon realized I was exhausted.
 The place looked very inviting so I went to check in for the night at 9:30am.

-This was by far the nicest and best designed I’ve encountered.
-Looks very new with only 12 beds in six bunks of sorts.
-The top bunk is a walk up and each space is private with a nightlight and electric outlet.
+This was by far the nicest and best designed albergue I’ve encountered.
+It appears to be very new with only 12 beds in six bunks of sorts.
+The top bunk is a walk up and each space has privacy curtain, a nightlight and electric outlet.
 (Some places you will find a half dozen phones plugged into one.

 The sign advertised Reilke so I requested a session.
 It turns out that the local “healer” came for the session.
 Who would have known that 24 hours after being told I looked like a Shaman I would be seeing one!
 Interesting experience….

 Basically, I slept the better part of 24 hrs.
 I joined the evening meal for a test of food and to be socal but left soon to continue resting.